marcosle15/LPFP/README.md

-# Linear Programming Fictitous Play algorithm
+# Linear Programming Fictitious Play algorithm

 ## By Roxana Dumitrescu, Marcos Leutscher and Peter Tankov

 This repository contains the code from the paper: https://arxiv.org/abs/2202.11428